 During 2013 – 2014 the Witness Project collaborated with the Walkley Historians.
 Walkley Historians is a community history group researching the history of the Sheffield suburb of Walkley.
 Our collaboration focused on the work of the Walkley Action Group during the 1970s, and their fight against the planned slum clearance of much of Walkley.
 This community activist group was one of the first of its kind in Britain.
 As part of our collaboration, the archival material of the Walkley Action Group, and related materials, have been made available on our website.
 This archive presents a vast range of resources to researchers interested in community activism, urban planning and local politics.

-In the 2014-2015 and 2015-2016 period Witness has expanded to run a series of workshops on oral history with local Key Stage 3 students, after which they conduct their own oral history interviews on childhood.
-The project culminates in a visit to the University where the students reflect on modern childhood, using their interviews as source material.
+In the 2014-2015 and 2015-2016 period Witness ran a series of workshops on oral history with local Key Stage 3 students, after which they conduct their own oral history interviews on childhood.
+The project culminated in a visit to the University where the students reflect on modern childhood, using their interviews as source material.

-Thanks to all those who’ve supported the Witness oral history project: all our interviewers and interviewees, and especially Charles West, Andrew Heath, Daniel Lee, Michelle Winslow, Jessica Hill, Richita Bhattacharyya, Sarah Kenny, Liz Goodwin, Georgia Trelogan and James Pearson.
+Thanks to all those who’ve supported the Witness oral history project: all our interviewers and interviewees, and especially Charles West, Andrew Heath, Daniel Lee, Michelle Winslow, Jessica Hill, Richita Bhattacharyya, Sarah Kenny, Liz Goodwin, Georgia Trelogan, Will Roberts and James Pearson.